 It all starts when Peter Parker gets bitten by a radioactive spider.
 This gives him amazing powers like super strength, the ability to climb walls, and a 'spider sense'.

-Spider-Man has not been shown as bisexual in the comics.
-The character's relationships have been oriented towards the opposite sex.
+Spider-Man has not been shown to be bisexual in the comics.
+The character's romantic interests have mainly been women throughout the comic history.

-No, Spider-Man wasn't depicted as bi in the comics.
-His romantic interests have traditionally been female characters.
+In the main comic continuity, Spider-Man has not been depicted as bisexual.
+His romantic interests have mostly been female characters.